DerekMarshall855/LearnCpp/Notes.md

 - Write code in small 'units' and write UTs as you go
   - Can write UTs beforehand and write functions to fit tests, known as test driven development
   - Always aim for 100% code coverage
+- Use assert to document cases that should be logically impossible
+- When defining a reference with & put the & next to the type, not the variable (best practice, both work)
+- Favor lvalue references to const over lvalue references to non-const unless you need to modify the object being referenced.
+- Best practice: pass fundamental types by value, pass other types or structs by reference
+- Prefer pass by value for objects that are cheap to copy, and pass by const reference for objects that are expensive to copy.
+If you’re not sure whether an object is cheap or expensive to copy, favor pass by const reference.
+- For pointers place the \* next to the type
+  - Always init the pointers
+- ptr = &y changes what we're pointing to, \*ptr = y changes the value of what is being pointed to
+- Value initialize your pointers (to be null pointers) if you are not initializing them with the address of a valid object.
+- Can use nullptr literal pointer with nullptr keyword
+  - Use nullptr when you need a null pointer literal for initialization, assignment, or passing a null pointer to a function.
+  - A pointer should either hold the address of a valid object, or be set to nullptr.
+That way we only need to test pointers for null, and can assume any non-null pointer is valid.
+- Favor references over pointers unless the additional capabilities provided by pointers are needed.
+- Prefer pass by reference to pass by address unless you have a specific reason to use pass by address.
+  - Avoid returning references to non-const local static variables.
+  - Prefer return by reference over return by address unless the ability to return “no object” (using nullptr) is important.
+- A Smart pointer is a composition class that is designed to manage dynamically allocated memory and ensure that memory gets deleted when the smart pointer object goes out of scope.